What You Do:

 - The easiest and cheapest method to take a fingerprint is to rub pencil lead all over a small area of paper or index card to make an “ink” pad.
 Press your fingers onto the penciled area, then lift the prints from your fingers with transparent tape and place the tape on a white index cards for reading.

 - A “high-tech,” neat, and not too expensive fingerprint method is to use “Identiprint” materials.
 Identiprint is a commercial system used by retail merchants to put customers’ thumbprints on the backs of their checks without making an inky mess.
 Special “ink” pads and self-stick labels take a dark, clear print without leaving any visible residue on the thumb.
-Ask your local retail merchant to give you a small supply for use with your child.
+Ask your local retail merchant to give you a small supply to use with your child.

 - A day or two before the activity, place your fingerprints on some common household object such as a drinking glass, table top, or spoon.

-- Have your teen look at his fingerprints with the magnifying class and try to identify what type he has.
+- Have your teen look at his fingerprints with the magnifying glass and try to identify what type he has.
 The Federal Bureau of Investigation categorizes prints by three main patterns: arches, loops, and whorls.
 Have your teen use the Internet to find pictures to help him identify the unique characteristics of his fingerprints.

 - To dust for fingerprints, sprinkle talcum powder or cornstarch on dark surfaces and cocoa powder on light surfaces where you left visible prints.
 Have him use the small paint or makeup brush to gently swipe off the excess powder.